A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 The Colosseum - a famous historical building in Rome

 The Colosseum is a famous historic building in Rome, one of the best European destinations!
-I loved visiting the Colosseum at night, when it’s illuminated and pretty.
+I love visiting the Colosseum at night, when it’s illuminated and pretty.
+There are usually many people waiting for the sunset and the orange lights.

-Though, I would be the first to mention that quite often I like less famous old buildings in that area , or in other areas or towns, equality, if not more!
+Though, I want to mention that quite often I like less known older buildings in the area, or in other areas or towns, equality, if not more!

 Marvels of architecture